 Bannerman originally held 80% of the Etango project and in December 2015 acquired the balance of it.
 It has been seeking a development partner.
 In July 2011 China's Sichuan Hanlong group made a conditional A$144 million takeover offer for Bannerman, but this did not proceed.
 In April 2012 state-owned Epangelo Mining Ltd agreed to buy a 5% stake in the project for about $3.9 million, with an option to buy a further 5% upon commitment to mine development.
 However the deal was called off when the companies could not agree on terms.
 Funding was formerly from a major shareholder, Resource Capital Funds, but at the end of 2015 the company was debt-free and looking forward to project funding.

 In July 2008 West Australian Metals, now re-named Marenica Energy, announced a modest JORC-compliant inferred resource in the Marenica palaeochannel deposit 30 km north of Areva's Trekkopje and similar to it.
 In December 2011 the company revised this to Indicated Resource of 2500 tU at 0.01%U, and an Inferred Resource of 19,600 tU in 0.008%U ore, mostly palaeochannel but with some granite-alaskite basement rock down to 60 metres.
-There is good potential to significantly upgrade the uranium plant feed grades by sizing and separation, achieving reported beneficiation from 0.01% to 0.55%.
-This upgrade potential effectively dismisses heap leaching as a process option with the preferred process option now being tank leaching of the beneficiation product.
+There is good potential to significantly upgrade the uranium plant feed grades by sizing and gravity separation, achieving beneficiation from 0.01% to 0.55% U3O8, and increasing the leach feed grade accordingly.
+The uranium occurs as carnotite of a particular particle size, significantly denser than the host gangue, mainly calcite.
+This upgrade potential effectively dismisses heap leaching as a process option with the preferred process now being acid tank leaching of the beneficiation product.
 (Earlier, the company was considering a $260 million heap leach operation with production of 1350 tU/yr over 13 years at $82/lb.)
-However in December 2011 the company said that it would focus on tank leaching of the beneficiation product, and aim to improve the grade of this, but with product at $42/lb.

 Zhonghe Resources (Namibia) Development P/L is a Namibian registered company founded in 2008 by China Uranium Corporation Ltd (SinoU) (58%) a wholly owned subsidiary of China National Nuclear Corporation (CNNC), and a private company, Namibia-China Mineral Resources Investment and Development P/L (Nam-China) (42%).
 It was looking at alaskites northeast of Swakopmund, close to Rössing with a view to open pit mining and heap leaching a low-grade (0.02%U) uranium deposit to produce about 600 tU/yr.
 Resources are believed to be 6000-12,000 tU.
 A mining licence was issued by the Ministry of Mines & Energy in November 2012, then the 2011 EIS was released in April 2013, this being the first public information on the project.
 Nothing further has been heard, but with CNNC’s greater involvement in CGN, its attention is possibly focused on Husab.